Scilex Holding Company (SCLX) Shares Up Despite Recent Market Volatility

 Conclusion

-In conclusion, Scilex Holding Company (SCLX) has had a better performance lately.
-Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
+To put it simply, Scilex Holding Company (SCLX) has had a better performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.